COBRAPROsimulator/COBRAPRO/paper/paper.md

 In `DFN_pso_0_05C.m`, the `User Input` section is used to define the parameter names, PSO settings, experimental data, etc. A preview of the `User Input` section is provided here.

-First, load the `Parameters_LG_INR21700_M50.m` function, which outputs a `param` structure containing the nominal DFN parameters for a LG INR21700-M50 cell [@chen_development_2020] and the DFN simulation settings, e.g., discretization method, DAE initialization method, constant or variable current type, and etc.:
+First, load the `Parameters_LG_INR21700_M50.m` function, which outputs a `param` structure containing the nominal (experimentally measured) parameters of a LG INR21700-M50 cell [@chen_development_2020], as well as the DFN simulation settings, e.g., discretization method, method to determine consistent initial condition, constant or variable current type, etc.:
 ```MATLAB
 %% User Input
 % Load nominal parameters
 param = Parameters_LG_INR21700_M50;
 ```
-Enter a mat file name to save PSO results.
-The mat file will contain an updated `param` structure with the identified parameters from the PSO:
+Enter a mat file name to save the PSO results.
+The mat file will contain an updated `param` structure that replaces the nominal stoichiometric values with the identified parameters:
 ```MATLAB
 % Enter mat file name where your PSO results will be stored
 file_name = 'identified_parameters_0_05C';